List of Miracleman characters: Evelyn Cream

 A skilled and highly intelligent contract killer, educated at Rugby and Sandhurst.
 He enjoys a successful career and acquires a host of accoutrements, including sapphire teeth.
 He is hired by Dennis Archer to track down Miracleman's human counterpart and kill him.
-Cream does this with cool efficiency, calmly suffocating a witness to Miracleman's return and trapping Moran in a lift.
-However Cream decides to ultimately turn against Archer and instead form a mutually beneficial alliance with Miracleman.
-He helps Miracleman locate the Project Zarathustra bunker and access the truth of his past, and subsequently warns Archer off harassing the Morans.
+Cream ultimately decides to turn against Archer and form a mutually beneficial alliance with Miracleman.

 While Cream outwardly claims to be interested in the financial and political gains his association with Miracleman can bring, he privately worries he has instead fallen under the superhuman's thrall, and begins suffering portentous nightmares.
 After Liz is kidnapped, Miracleman calls upon Cream for aid.
-Using his skills, Cream is able to identify Gargunza as the culprit and the pair set off to Paraguay to mount a rescue.
+Using his skills, Cream identifies Gargunza as the culprit, and the pair set off to Paraguay to mount a rescue.
 However, after they arrive Gargunza uses a post-hypnotic command to forcibly revert Miracleman to Moran, and sets Miracledog to hunt the pair.
-Cream is soon overtaken, beheaded and partially eaten by the creature.

-After Miracleman subsequently rebuilds the world his ally Mors is able to recover Cream's soul and place it in a new artificial body.
-The reborn Cream subsequently becomes overseer of The city, a settlement created to deprogram veterans of the intelligence community to adapt to a world where their paranoia and subterfuge is no longer required.
+Cream is soon overtaken and killed by the creature.
+After Miracleman subsequently rebuilds the world, his ally Mors is able to recover Cream's soul and place it in a new artificial body.